Bartloc/daily-coding-problem-python/README.md

 Write an algorithm that computes the reversal of a directed graph.
 For example, if a graph consists of `A -> B -> C`, it should become `A <- B <- C`.

+#### Problem 220

+This problem was asked by Square.

+In front of you is a row of N coins, with values `v_1, v_2, ..., v_n`.

+You are asked to play the following game.
+You and an opponent take turns choosing either the first or last coin from the row, removing it from the row, and receiving the value of the coin.

+Write a program that returns the maximum amount of money you can win with certainty, if you move first, assuming your opponent plays optimally.

 #### Problem 222
 This problem was asked by Quora.